What Is a Multi-Cloud Strategy?

 Is a Multi-Cloud Strategy Right for Your Business?

-If your business depends heavily on uptime, data privacy, or reaching users across regions, sticking to one cloud provider might actually limit your growth.
-A multi-cloud strategy allows you to take advantage of different platforms’ strengths while avoiding vendor lock-in.
+If your business depends on uptime, data privacy, or reaching users across regions, relying on a single cloud provider may limit your growth.
+A multi-cloud approach lets you leverage the strengths of different platforms while avoiding vendor lock-in.

 You might be ready for multi-cloud if: